Chronic Pain Syndrome

 Chronic Pain Syndrome Overview

 Chronic pain syndrome affects around 116 million Americans each year.
 It used to be that someone was defined as having chronic pain if that pain lasted more than 6 months.
 Now, pain that lasts more than a month is put into that category after the potential for tissue repair might normally occur.
 This shift indicates that health providers are recognizing chronic pain earlier.
-In addition, they are better able to stop negative attitudes and/or behaviors towards the pain.
+In addition, they are better able to stop negative attitudes and behaviors towards the pain.

-Individuals with chronic pain are often advised to participate in a multidisciplinary pain management program.
+Individuals with chronic pain are often given options to participate in a multidisciplinary pain management programs.
 This consists of a team of doctors and other healthcare professionals.
-This includes physical and occupational therapists.
+It can include physical and occupational therapists.
 These therapy practitioners appreciate and can address the full complexity of a client’s chronic pain.
 Pain is multi-factorial and doesn’t only affect physical ability.
 Additionally, it affects cognitive ability due to anxiety and high stress levels.